Coach Advice: Listen to Your Worries!

 When you find yourself overwhelmed with worry, ask yourself this question: Are you worried about what’s actually happening now or something that might or might not happen in the child’s future?

 The best way to feel relief is to focus on the present.
 Maybe it’s schoolwork or how he’s treating others.
 Identify the behavior you’re worried about in present terms and let that be your new focus.

 Remember, you can’t control your child and you can’t control the future.
 But you can control your actions right now.

-The Debbie Pincus quote above is from an excellent article if you would like to do more reading: Worried Sick About Your Child’s Future?
-How to Stop the Anxiety.
+The Debbie Pincus quote above is from an excellent article that you can find here:

 Worry really is a good thing, but it can be exhausting and counterproductive if we feel helpless in the face of our fears!
-If you need more help, the coaches are here for you with 1-on-1 support, or you can share with the community below.
+If you need more help, our online parent coaches are here for you with support and guidance, or you can share with the community below.